epi-project/EPI-kube-scaling/README.md

   $ locust -f ./locust.py --headless -u <number of clients> -r <spawn rate> -H <destination IP>
 ```

-## In HPA and VPA path there's example deployment of scalers/ service.
+## In HPA and VPA path there's example deployment of scalers per service.
 ##Deploy if needed.

 ## To collect matrices, you need to successfully deploy the metric server, after you can run the collecting script